 Generally, if you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
+If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
+Please see Chapter 5, Section 2.5 for more information.

-What if you are billed directly for the full cost of your SECTION 4 covered services?
+SECTION 4 What if you are billed directly for the full cost of your covered services?